offshoredao/poc-crossitem-dnft/README.md

 ### First case: Decentraland wereables.

-Here we will prove the concept of using SVG technology to generate a dynamic NFT on Ethereum consuming metadata from other NFTs.
+Here we will prove the concept of using SVG technology to generate a dynamic NFT on Ethereum consuming metadata from external NFTs.
 On the first version we will mint on tesnet a `root_ERC-721` token with the field `animation_url` displaying one SVG image compused by 4 layers.